Xelwyk/projects/README.md

 grohe carbonisator - OEM electronics replaced with ATmega series MCU, this software manages button press detection, temperature sensor readout, displaying data and menus on 16x2 LCD screen and relay control

-garden watering - Made with Thinger.io IoT platform. automated garden watering, light control, ambient pressure, temperature and humidity and soil temperature and humidity sensing.
-Requires refactoring because Thinger functions have some unexpected behavior when the dashboard is closed, other than that it works
+garden watering - Made with Thinger.io IoT platform.
+Automated garden watering, light control, ambient pressure, temperature and humidity and soil temperature and humidity sensing.
+Requires minor fix because Thinger functions have some unexpected behavior when the dashboard is closed, other than that it works

 ## web apps